Full Regency Era Costume

 I’m wearing my Regency underthings along with a bodiced petticoat (which is exactly what it sounds like – a petticoat with a sleeveless bodice attached to it).

-The Dress first: Some soft blue cotton I bought locally at a store that no longer exists 🙁
+The Dress first: Some soft blue cotton (that I like to pretend is wool, because it feels like wool) that I bought locally at a store that no longer exists 🙁

 If you’ve read my previous post on sewing Regency you’ll know that I’ve had such a hard time with Big 4 company costume designs.
 For this go around I went with Laughing Moon #126.
 I knew I wanted to be able to dress myself so I chose the “apron front” or “bib front” gown design.